 a national organization to show and promote works by professional women artists founded in 1896

-JoAnn Bishop—Past President and Permanent Advisor
+JoAnn Bishop—Past President

 For many years JoAnn Bishop, long time Member of the Catharine Lorillard Wolfe Art Club was the go-to person for the Club's board to reach the Metropolitan Museum of Art.
 She worked at the Museum and was an able intermediary when the Club needed attendance buttons, gift certificates, and other services.
 She lived up-town in New York City and volunteered to assist at all the Club events.
 She always made herself available.
 As president of the Club she is a no nonsense, take charge executive.
 The board meetings are brief and to the point.
 She has been able to computerize many of the Club's functions even running inter-active board meetings during the pandemic.
 When the Members' Exhibition had to be cancelled she immediately planned the exhibit on-line keeping with the Club's mission of publicizing women artists.JoAnn inherited her art talent from her Dad, choosing to attend the High School of Art and Design in New York City near her home where she studied painting and illustration.
 Later at Hunter College, she entered a work study program majoring in business and minoring in art, her first love.
 After receiving her degree she entered the Art Students League where she studied under Richard Pionk, Oldrich Telpy, and Greg Kreutz.
 At the League, in lieu of tuition, she served as a monitor where she would set up a still life, pose a model, and assist the instructor.
 After mastering the basics, she realized it was time to work independently and to find her own means of expression.